fourstix/Elfos-utils/README.md

 Library Files
 -------------
 The command files are grouped into three Elf/OS library files that can be unpacked with the Elf/OS lbr command using the e option to *extract* files.
-* file_utils.lbr - Library file for Elf/OS file utilities containing the cmd, flags, header, scpy, xrb, xsb, xtrim and xtrunc commands.
+* file_utils.lbr - Library file for Elf/OS file utilities containing the cmd, flags, header, scpy, swap, xrb, xsb, xtrim and xtrunc commands.
 Extract these files with the Elf/OS command *lbr e file_utils*
 * sys_utils.lbr - Library file for Elf/OS system utilities containing the int, malloc, mfree, req, seq and stack commands.
 Extract these files with the Elf/OS command *lbr e sys_utils*
 * io_utils.lbr - Library file for Elf/OS I/O utilities containing the about, clr, drive, input, nop, output, pause, pwd, say and up commands.
 Extract these files with the Elf/OS command *lbr e io_utils*
 * pixie_utils.lbr - Library file for ELf/OS 1861 Pixie Video utilities contains the spaceship, dma_test, tvclock and voff commands.
 Extract these files with the Elf/OS command *lbr e pixie_utils*